khenny062/alx-pre_course/0x01-git/README.md

-the future looks good from here
+the future looks good from here and we are very excited

-It is amazing doing this

-The future is very bright